Pugstorm/CoreKeeperModSDK/Packages/com.unity.netcode/Documentation~/ghost-snapshots.md

 * `GhostField` `MaxSmoothingDistance` allows you to disable interpolation when the values change more than the specified limit between two snapshots.
 This is useful for dealing with teleportation, for example.
 * Finally the `GhostField` has a `SubType` property which can be set to an integer value to use special serialization rules supplied for that specific field.

->![NOTE] Speaking of teleportation: To support _short range_ teleportation, you'd need some other replicated bit to distinguish a teleport from a move (lerp).
+>[!NOTE] Speaking of teleportation: To support _short range_ teleportation, you'd need some other replicated bit to distinguish a teleport from a move (lerp).

 ## Authoring dynamic buffer serialization
 Dynamic buffers serialization is natively supported. **Unlike components, to replicate a buffer, all public fields must be marked with at `[GhostField]` attribute.**
->![NOTE] This restriction has been added to guarantee that: In the case where an element is added to the buffer, when it is replicated to the client, all fields on said element will have meaningful values.
+>[!NOTE] This restriction has been added to guarantee that: In the case where an element is added to the buffer, when it is replicated to the client, all fields on said element will have meaningful values.
 > This restriction may be removed in the future (e.g. by instead, defaulting this undefined behaviour to `default(T)`).

 ```csharp